 The Philippine government recognises the problem of child abuse and exploitation in the Philippines and has shown support of the endeavours of the APAC Coalition and the NGOs working in this area.
-The implementing rules and regulations of the Anti-Child Pornography Act of 2009 are yet to be crafted.
 The challenge for lawmakers and regulators is to reconcile earnest efforts to combat these problems whilst maintaining adequate restrictions against undue intrusion, privacy protections in relation to Internet transactions, and fostering an environment that would encourage development and confidence in the local banking system.

-5 Please note the contents of the High Level Summary, Executive Summary and Full Jurisdiction Report for The Philippines are based on the law as researched at 2 December 2011 and any updates to the law since have not been reflected.
+&lt;sup>5 Please note the contents of the High Level Summary, Executive Summary and Full Jurisdiction Report for The Philippines are based on the law as researched at 23 February 2017 and any updates to the law since have not been reflected.

-6. THAILAND6 (to be read in conjunction with the full jurisdiction report set out on pages 7 to 34 of this report)
+6. THAILAND (to be read in conjunction with the full jurisdiction report set out on pages 136 to 164 of this report)